geoip2/geoip2-lite/README.md

 Both IPv4 and IPv6 addresses are supported, however since the GeoLite IPv6 database does not currently contain any city or region information, city, region and postal code lookups are only supported for IPv4.

-philosophy
+Philosophy
 ----------

-I was really aiming for a fast JavaScript native implementation for geomapping of IPs.
-My prime motivator was the fact that it was really hard to get libgeoip built for Mac OSX without using the library from MacPorts.
+Philip Tellis was aiming for a fast JavaScript native implementation for geomapping of IPs.
+His prime motivator was the fact that it was really hard to get libgeoip built for Mac OSX without using the library from MacPorts.

+After Philip Tellis abandoned the project, I picked up to update and upgrade the Library.

-why geoip2-lite
+Why geoip2-lite
 --------------

 `geoip2-lite` is a fully JavaScript implementation of the MaxMind GeoIP2 API.
 It is not as fully featured as bindings that use `libgeoip`.
 By reducing scope, this package is about 40% faster at doing lookups.
 On average, an IP to Location lookup should take 20 microseconds on a Macbook Pro.
 IPv4 addresses take about 6 microseconds, while IPv6 addresses take about 30 microseconds.

-synopsis
+Synopsis
 --------

 ```javascript